Lasell University: Campus

 The Lasell campus covers roughly 54 acre in the Newton, Massachusetts, village of Auburndale, adjacent to the Lasell Neighborhood Historic District.
 There are approximately 58 buildings, 27 of which are student dormitories.
-Dormitories include 33 Victorian-era homes (built between 1837 and 1901), suite-style residence halls, and contemporary quad-style halls.
+The campus is roughly bounded by Grove St to the west, the Woodland Golf Club to the south, Washington St (Route 16) to the east, and Commonwealth Avenue (Route 30) and Central St to the north.
+Woodland Rd cuts east-west through the middle.